 Workshop on the problem formulation for the environmental risk assessment of gene drive modified insects

-Gene drives are molecular mechanisms that promote the efficient spread and inheritance of selected traits into populations.
-This emerging technology has sparked both enthusiasm and deep concerns.
-While gene drives can be used to control agricultural pests and invasive species, rescue endangered species or eradicate disease vectors, they may lead to undesired side effects and alter ecosystems in unpredictable and irreversible ways.
+This emerging technology has sparked both enthusiasm and concerns.
+While gene drives could be used to control agricultural pests and invasive species, rescue endangered species or supress disease vectors, there is concern that they may lead to undesired side effects and alter ecosystems in irreversible ways.

-Problem formulation will be used to: formally devise plausible pathways to harm that describe how the deployment of gene drive modified insects could be harmful; formulate risk hypotheses about the likelihood and severity of such events; and identify the information that will be useful to test these risk hypotheses.
+- Formally devise plausible pathways to harm that describe how the deployment of gene drive modified insects could be harmful;

-The programme will include presentations and discussion groups that will run a problem formulation focusing on two case studies: disease-transferring mosquitoes and an agricultural pest.
-The outcome of the discussion groups will be presented and discussed in a final plenary session to formulate the conclusions of the workshop.
+The programme included presentations from experts in the field and group discussions.
+The outcome of the debates was presented and discussed in a final plenary session to draw the conclusions of the workshop.